DSLituiev/lab-keras-r/running-docker-containers.md

         pip install -U neuromation

-If you get an error like 'gcc failed with exit status', your laptop doesn't have the C++ compiler needed to install neuromation.
+If you get an error like 'gcc failed with exit status', your laptop doesn't have the C++ compiler needed to install Neuromation.
 If you are on a Mac, you can install it by typing in your terminal window:

         xcode-select --install